-The Company makes monthly deposits with certain insurance companies and pension funds on behalf of each employee.
+The Company makes monthly deposits with certain insurance companies and pension funds on behalf of each applicable employee.
 The value of these deposits was recorded as an asset in the Company's balance sheet.

-The deposited funds made for those employees include profits accumulated up to the balance sheet date.
+The deposited funds made for those employees included profits accumulated up to the balance sheet date.
 The deposited funds could be withdrawn only upon the fulfillment of the obligation pursuant to Israel's Severance Pay Law or labor agreements.
-The value of the deposited funds was based on the cash surrendered value of these deposits and include profits.
+The value of the deposited funds was based on the cash surrendered value of these deposits and included profits.

-The Company's liability for severance pay is partially covered by the provisions of Section 14 of the Severance Pay Law ("Section 14").
+Some of the Company's liability for severance pay is covered by the provisions of Section 14 of the Severance Pay Law ("Section 14").
 Under Section 14 employees are entitled to monthly deposits, at a rate of 8.33% of their monthly salary, deposited on their behalf to their insurance funds.
 Payments in accordance with Section 14 release the Company from any future severance payments in respect of those employees.
 As a result, the Company does not recognize any liability for severance pay due to these employees and the deposits under Section 14 are not recorded as an asset in the Company's consolidated balance sheets.

-During the years ended December 31, 2022 and 2021, severance expenses were \$959 and \$647, respectively.
+During the year ended December 31, 2020, severance expenses were immaterial.

-q.
+o.
 Defined benefit plan: